farmera/sare_grant/spectral_indices.md

 During our study the growth of sugarcane was monitored for various vegetation indices at day 6, 21, 36, 100, 147, and 208 days following application of nitrogen treatments.
-These days correspond with the shaded regions in __Figure 3__ during the tillering, grand growth and maturation phases of the season.
+These days correspond with the shaded regions in __Figure 3__ during tillering, grand growth and maturation phases of the season.

 #### Summary
 Remote sensing techniques can provide timely and relatively accurate information for the management of sugarcane crop.